-Because cosmetic surgical procedures are elective (rather than medically necessary), it can be all too easy for prospective patients to not take cosmetic procedures as seriously as other types of surgery.
-This can be particularly true in the case of tummy tuck (abdominoplasty) procedures, which tighten up excess loose skin, tissue, and underlying muscle following dramatic weight loss from the abdominal areas.
-Patients may look at a tummy tuck as nothing more than just a quick way to get a flatter stomach without considering the potential side effects from the procedure.
+Because cosmetic surgical procedures are elective (rather than medically necessary), it can be all too easy for prospective patients not to take cosmetic procedures as seriously as other surgery types.
+This can be particularly true in tummy tuck (abdominoplasty) procedures, which tighten up excess loose skin, tissue, and underlying muscle following dramatic weight loss from the abdominal areas.
+Patients may look at a tummy tuck as nothing more than just a quick way to get a flatter stomach without considering the procedure’s potential side effects.

 The truth is that a tummy tuck procedure is every bit as much a major surgery as those performed for medical reasons.
-Dr. Vincent Marin will explain to prospective patients not only the benefits that a tummy tuck procedure can offer, but also the side effects.
+Dr. Vincent Marin will explain to prospective patients the benefits of a tummy tuck procedure and its side effects.

 Bruising and Swelling

 Bruising and swelling in the first week following a tummy tuck procedure is perhaps the most common side effect.
 This is actually a natural part of the body’s healing process, as it seeks to isolate the areas that have been injured or incised.
 Dr. Marin will give patients a special compression garment to wear for the first one to two weeks following the surgery.
 This tightly-woven elastic garment is somewhat like a girdle and will help to reduce both the amount and duration of bruising and swelling.
 Taking the herb “Arnica montana” and using ice and cold compresses will also help reduce bruising and swelling.